How to Write Product Descriptions That Boost Sales

 What format should you use when writing a product description?

 Since some online shoppers only scan the websites, it might be useful to use bullet points that cover the most important product details.
-Bullet points should generally be used for product specifications such as dimensions, weight, features – that are quick to read.
+Bullet points should generally be used for product specifications such as dimensions, weight, and features – that are quick to read.

-But you can’t really tell the product’s story using only bullet points, can you?
+But you can’t tell the product’s story using only bullet points, can you?
 They can look cold and clinical on a page instead of engaging the shopper’s emotions or imagination.

 Here’s where paragraphs come into play – write a paragraph made out of three or more sentences about the product.
 This helps the shopper realize why their life up to this point has been incomplete without your product.
 Here is your opportunity to become creative and establish a voice (a personality and tone) for your brand.